 You can use tools such as SparkToro to find out what your audience is into and then provide a fresh perspective on it.
 Additionally, you can search through LinkedIn collaborative articles created by AI to see how people from your niche contribute the most.

-A basic knowledge of SEO is also important to increase your chances of appearing in the search results – learn how to use Google Trends and Ahrefs to identify good keywords.
+A basic knowledge of SEO is also important to increase your chances of appearing in the search results – learn how to use an online keyword tool like Google Trends and Ahrefs.
 You can use them for free.
 Finally, research hashtags to see what’s trending.

 When you have ideas, make a list of topics and add specific pain points.
 Then, start writing articles focused on your professional viewpoint on the subjects.
 This is what makes you uniquely interesting and attracts readers.